Skip to content

 API Types Overview

-Refer to api-spec.md for a more detailed description of all the bpfman Kubernetes API types.
+Refer to api-spec.md for a detailed description of all the bpfman Kubernetes API types.

 Cluster Scoped Versus Namespaced Scoped CRDs

 For security reasons, cluster admins may want to limit certain applications to only loading eBPF programs within a given namespace.
-To provide these tighter controls on eBPF program loading, some of the bpfman Custom Resource Definitions (CRDs) are Namespace scoped.
-Not all eBPF programs make sense to be namespaced scoped.
-The namespaced scoped CRDs use the "<ProgramType>NsProgram" identifier and cluster scoped CRDs to use "<ProgramType>Program" identifier.
+However, not all eBPF programs make sense to be namespaced scoped.
+To provide these controls for eBPF program loading, the bpfman operator includes both cluster-scoped CRDs (identified by the Cluster prefix) and namespace-scoped CRDs.

 Deploy an eBPF Program to the cluster

-There are sample yamls for each of the support program type in the bpfman-operator/config/samples directory.
+There are sample yamls for a number of support program types in the bpfman-operator/config/samples directory.

 Deploy Cluster Scoped Sample